jecovier/vue-json-excel/README.md

 # JSON to Excel for VUE 2
 Download your JSON data as an excel file directly from the browser.
-This component it's based on the solution proposed on this thread http://stackoverflow.com/questions/29230518/how-to-export-json-data-to-excel-file-using-javascript
+This component it's based on the solution proposed on this thread https://stackoverflow.com/questions/17142427/javascript-to-export-html-table-to-excel

+# FIX
+[03-08-2017] downloaded file works with Microsoft Office

 ## ✔ Getting started